Guide to End-to-End Testing Best Practices in 2024

 Versatile testing capabilities

-The software for automated testing can test applications on various operating systems, multiple browsers and device types, ensuring compatibility across different environments in a few clicks.
+The software for automated testing can test applications on various operating systems, multiple browsers and device types, ensuring compatibility across different production environments in a few clicks.

 Consistency